 As HEE recognises, medical degree apprenticeships will not automatically address the widening participation agenda, though they have the potential to help with the use of specifically designed recruitment and selection processes.
 Beyond apprenticeships, there must be a greater concerted effort to address the educational and financial hurdles faced by school leavers and graduate entrants from underrepresented backgrounds, which themselves act as significant barriers to widening participation in medicine.

 While we welcome innovative approaches to education and training, there must be no illusions about the limited impact medical degree apprenticeships will have in solving the dire NHS workforce crisis.
 A dramatic increase in traditional medical school places to meet the projected future demand on the health service is needed without delay.

-It remains unclear whether medical degree apprenticeship places will be provided in addition to or within the current restrictive Government cap on medical school places.
+The Department of Health and Social Care has confirmed that the 200 apprenticeships included in the HEE pilot programme will sit outside the current restrictive Government cap on medical school places.
 The BMA has estimated that the medical workforce in England is currently short of 46,300 doctors when compared with the average doctor to population ratio in OECD EU comparator nations.
 The medical training pipeline is already stretched to its limits, with lecture halls at capacity, limited numbers of clinical placements, and falling numbers of medical academic staff.

 It will take many years to put in place the supporting structures needed to train the thousands of additional medical students needed, following a Government commitment to invest in more medical school places.
 A rapid decision to significantly expand, and increase investment, in medical education and training is urgently required.